RunKingProgram/HiRRM/README.md

 ```
 **Estimate_coefy** functions use first hierarchical RRM to estimate phenotypic regression coefficients

-**Hi_RRM** function use the second hierarchical mvLMM to associate multiple phenotypic regressions with markers using EMMAX.
+**Hi_RRM** function use the second hierarchical mvLMM to associate multiple phenotypic regressions with markers.

 #### Arguments